gtpedrosa/gtpedrosa.github.io/content/blog/2020-05-10-upgrading-an-outdated-hugo-template.md

 ## Page.URL is deprecated {#page-dot-url-is-deprecated}

 This error was easier to tackle.
 The warning gave a reasonable solution that worked in my case.
-By replacing _Page.URL_ with _Params.URL_ everything worked as expected.
+By replacing _Page.URL_ with _.Permalink_ everything worked as expected.
 Note that there was some trial and error here since there are other two other possible options according to the warning.
 I iterated until success.